lapluviosilla/amplenote-templater/README.md

 ### **Linking Notes**

-- Use double square brackets to create or link to notes.
-You can also link to sections by adding '#'.
+- Use double square brackets (`[[ ]]`) to create or link to notes.
+You can have date/math expressions in the link.
+You can also link to specific sections within a note by adding `#` followed by the section name.

-- Notes will be created if they do not exist.
+- By default, notes will be created if they do not exist, unless you add an optional flag (`?`) at the beginning of the note.
+The optional flag allows you to link to the note only if it exists, avoiding the creation of empty notes.
+- You can also use an alias to display a different name for the link by using the pipe character (`|`) at the end.

+**Examples**:

-- Example: \[\[daily-jots/{Next Sunday}\]\] links to (and creates) a note tagged with “daily-jots” for next week.
+- `[[daily-jots/{Next Sunday}]]` links to (and creates, if necessary) a note tagged with "daily-jots" for next sunday.

+- `[[?daily-jots/{Monday of last week}]]` links to a note tagged with "daily-jots" for "Monday of last week" if it exists; otherwise, it will remain as plain text (e.g., `[[daily-jots/September 9th, 2024]]`).
+This allows you to create/link the note at a later time or remove it entirely using Amplenote's native interface.

+- `[[Dynamic Note Name|Custom Display]]` links to "Dynamic Note Name" but displays "Custom Display" as the clickable text.

+- `[[{Tomorrow}#Section|Custom Display]]` links to the "Section" of "Tomorrow" while showing "Custom Display" as the clickable text.

 ### **Assigning Default Templates**